didaquis/changelog-generator/README.md

 # Changelog-generator ⚡️

 **A template for building static websites with the purpose of creating quick and easy changelogs!**

+This project is a simple way to create and maintain a changelog.

 ![Preview](./docs-assets/preview.png)